Sorry, you need to enable JavaScript to visit this website.

 Career MAP

-The District of Columbia (District) Career Mobility Action Plan (Career MAP) is a groundbreaking pilot designed to remove barriers that families with low income confront as they pursue employment that can sustain their families.
-For up to five years, the pilot will provide resources directly to families who have experienced homelessness, are committed to pursuing a career, and are at risk of losing cash, food, health care, child care, and housing benefits more quickly than their income can cover these lost resources (also known as 'benefits cliffs').
+The District’s Career Mobility Action Plan (Career MAP) is a groundbreaking pilot designed to remove barriers that families with low income confront as they pursue employment that can sustain their families.

-For more information on other resident housing resources, please click here.
+For more information on other housing resources for District residents, please click here.